daneroo/im-qcic/packages/docz/README.md

 The idea is to publish a site, on a cron schedule, or on some other trigger.

+## TODO

+- cronpublish ?
+- use fetch instead of import
+- tests

 ## docz and webpack - dependancy problem (fixed in )

 tl;dr  `npm run fix`